jurkovicmartin/Bakal-ka/README.md

 # 2
 - constellations (kinda fixed)
-- general parameter Fs combobox
+- general parameter SpS combobox
 - (eyediagram show only for some modulations)

 # Include